 5. GET SPORTY!

 Lake Kuchajda is located in the area of the Nove Mesto neighborhood.
 There are many refreshment stalls during the summer season.
 The lake is an ideal place for sports – there are basketball, football, volleyball courts, table tennis, and a children’s playground.
 It is a popular place for running, the circle around the lake is about 1.5 km long.
-In 2018 summer, there’s a special program prepared with free activities: on Mondays and Wednesdays (5.45 pm – 6.45 pm) you can join a yoga session.
-On Tuesdays and Thursdays (6 pm – 7 pm) there’s a fitness work out prepared for visitors.
-If you are a morning person, each Tuesday 10 am you can join a Latino fitness class!
-For reservation of the volleyball or soccer field, contact +421 949 221 086 or firstname.lastname@example.org.
+For reservation of the volleyball or soccer field, contact +421 949 221 086 or email@example.com.
 There’s a small fee for rental of the equipment.

 6. ENJOY NATURE